 Slabs come in a range of materials from a more cost effective concrete right through to the luxury of marble.
 Concrete and natural stone slabs are quite rough on bare feet and can be damaged if exposed to chlorinated water in freezing temperatures.
 Marble and other types of natural stone, while look amazing, are not easy to maintain and can be slippery.

 You can create your own look by using tiles to create a pattern or design to your to your pool.
 If well maintained, tiles will last a long time and withstand natural elements.
 The most popular tile is non-slip ceramic and porcelain which are available in a range of colours and finishes to create a natural look for your pool surround.

 Providing a realistic appearance without the mud, mess or the mowing, artificial grass can tolerate water splashes and salt/chlorine content.
 A soft cushioned base can be applied to provide protection from falls and you might be surprised to know that artificial grass is available in many colours, including pink!

 Sounds impressive, right?
-Jonathon Dunlop thinks so.
-Watch this video interview and find out what he had to say about his resin bound pool surround.
+Jonathon Dunlop thinks so. and find out what he had to say about his resin bound pool surround.

 Read more about our .

 If you have any other questions please just and we will be happy to help – call on 0800 612 6501 or .Enquire